ClickHouse/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 ## multiSearchAllPositions {#multiSearchAllPositions}

-The same as [position](#position) but returns `Array` of positions (in bytes) of the found substrings in the string, starting from 1.
+The same as [position](#position) but returns `Array` of positions (in bytes) of the found corresponding substrings in the string.
+Positions are indexed starting from 1.

-Works under the assumption that the string contains a set of bytes representing a single-byte encoded text.
-If this assumption is not met and a character can't be represented using a single byte, the function doesn't throw an exception and returns some unexpected result.
-If character can be represented using two bytes, it will use two bytes and so on.
+The search is performed on sequences of bytes without respect to string encoding and collation.

-- For a case-insensitive search, use the function `multiSearchAllPositionsCaseInsensitive`.
+- For case-insensitive ASCII search, use the function `multiSearchAllPositionsCaseInsensitive`.
-- For search in UTF-8 format, use the function [multiSearchAllPositionsUTF8](#multiSearchAllPositionsUTF8).
+- For search in UTF-8, use the function [multiSearchAllPositionsUTF8](#multiSearchAllPositionsUTF8).
+- For case-insensitive UTF-8 search, use the function multiSearchAllPositionsCaseInsensitiveUTF8.

 **Syntax**